opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 ??? tip "Accessing initial ArgoCD Admin password"
-    Alternatively, you could access the ArgoCD initial Admin password by first displaying the contents of the `argocd-initial-admin-secret` then base64 decode the password field as show below:
+    Alternatively, you could access the ArgoCD initial Admin password by first displaying the contents of the `argocd-initial-admin-secret` then base64 decode the password field as shown below:

     ``` sh
     kubectl get secrets argocd-initial-admin-secret -n argocd